 If you served in the military during wartime, you need to investigate your eligibility for Aid and Attendance benefits.

 As we age, the level of medical care that we require becomes more intense and costly.
 Facing those costs without losing your home or depleting your assets is a difficult challenge that few can overcome without skilled guidance.
 Understanding what benefits are available and what they can do for you is your first step toward retaining control over your future.

-Contact The Lakewood Veterans Benefits Lawyers Of The California Elder Law Center PC
+Contact The Lakewood Veterans Benefits Lawyers Of The Law Offices of Sandra Diaz PC

 The vetting process for these benefits is very complex and involves submitting necessary application forms as well as evidentiary reports that document both financial and medical need.
-The California Elder Law Center PC can streamline the application process for you so that it goes as smoothly as possible.
+The Law Offices of Sandra Diaz PC can streamline the application process for you so that it goes as smoothly as possible.
 We can help you put protections in place that may be able to safeguard your loved one’s home, savings accounts, and other assets.
 Our planning strategies are designed to help your loved one take advantage of Medi-Cal benefits as well so that these two benefits programs can work synergistically.

-For more information about applying for VA benefits on behalf of an elderly loved one, contact the California Elder Law Center PC today to schedule a free initial consultation to discuss your VA Aid and Attendance benefits questions with an attorney at our firm.
-You can call us at 562-377-7710, or simply contact us on-line.
+For more information about applying for VA benefits on behalf of an elderly loved one, contact The Law Offices of Sandra Diaz PC today to schedule a free initial consultation to discuss your VA Aid and Attendance benefits questions with an attorney at our firm.
+You can call us at 562-210-5790, or simply contact us on-line.